thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 1. `Signature` defined in {{generating-http-message-signature}}
 2. `Signature-Input` defined in {{generating-http-message-signature}}

-Mentioned in a section below, the Agent MAY send request with an additional header
+Mentioned in a section {{signature-agent}}, the Agent MAY send request with `Signature-Agent` header.
-3. `Signature-Agent` defined in {{signature-agent}}

 ## Requesting a Message signature {#requesting-message-signature}